rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 | u (vowel or consonant) anywhere in word | V |
 | v (vowel or consonant) anywhere in word | V |

-<a name="0.5.23.3">0.5.23.3</a> If any letterform within the first five words of the title has been converted from I to j, from j to I, from V to u, or from u to V (the first six words if the title begins with an article), record a [Variant title](/DCRMR/title/Variant-title) using alternative forms of the title proper as needed (see [1.25.4.4](/DCRMR/title/Variant-title-of-manifestation/#1.25.4.4)).
+<a name="0.5.23.3">0.5.23.3</a> If any letterform within the first five words of the title has been converted from I to j, from j to I, from V to u, or from u to V (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation/) using alternative forms of the title proper as needed (see [1.25.4.4](/DCRMR/title/Variant-title-of-manifestation/#1.25.4.4)).

 <a name="0.5.23.4">0.5.23.4</a> If the manifestation uses a gothic typeface that does not distinguish between the letters i/j or the letters u/v, transcribe the letters as i and v respectively.